Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 The German Accessibility Strengthening Act (BFSG) transposes EU Directive 2019/882 into German law and has been in effect since June 28, 2025.
 It covers products and services in electronic commerce: online shops, booking portals, payment services and digital services.
 The requirements are based on European standard EN 301 549, which in turn builds on the Web Content Accessibility Guidelines (WCAG) 2.1.
 We recommend implementation to WCAG 2.2 AA, the current standard that also covers future requirements.

 For Hanover businesses specifically, this means: every online shop selling goods or services to consumers must be accessibly designed.
 This covers not just the ordering process but also product search, navigation, account creation, checkout and payment processing.
 Violations can be penalized with fines.
-But beyond the legal obligation, there is a solid business case: approximately 7.8 million severely disabled people live in Germany (Source: Federal Statistical Office, 2024).
-Accessibility opens up a customer group that has been systematically excluded from digital offerings.
+Since the act took effect, we have observed initial warnings and regulatory inquiries in e-commerce — acting now keeps you on the safe side and avoids costly rework under time pressure.
+Beyond the legal obligation, there is also a solid business case: approximately 7.8 million (Federal Statistical Office, 2024) severely disabled people live in Germany.
+Accessibility opens up a customer group that has been systematically excluded from digital offerings and, at the same time, strengthens your brand as a responsible provider.

 What We Deliver for Hanover Businesses